Events

 When Esri released its new powerful and modern desktop application called ArcGIS Pro in 2015, it could be claimed, for example, that it wasn't ready to replace ArcGIS for Desktop, that it didn't do all the things an Esri desktop product should do, or that it's better to stick with the status quo.
 But those are no longer reasonable claims.
 ArcGIS Pro now does everything ArcGIS for Desktop can do and much more.
 It's a mature 64-bit multithreaded product that supports advanced data visualization and analysis, authoritative data maintenance in 2D, 3D, and 4D, and integration with web services technology through ArcGIS Online and ArcGIS Enterprise.
 It should, therefore, be central to current Esri-based desktop and enterprise GIS operations.
 The purpose of this collaboration session is to support that assertion for the benefit of both potential and existing users of ArcGIS Pro.
 The content of the session will include (1) an overview of the product, including core capabilities and customization and configuration options, (2) an assessment of ArcGIS Pro's role with respect to current and future technology trends, (3) counterarguments in response to perceived obstacles to ArcGIS Pro adoption, (4) perspectives on ArcGIS Pro implementation, and (5) helpful advice related to various aspects of the technology and its use.
 With many years of rich ArcGIS Pro experience between them, within Esri, local government, and private sector consulting, the panelists have much to offer, but attendees will be encouraged to enhance the session by offering their own perspectives and guidance.

-JUNE 16 2021
+JUN 16 2021

 It's Time to Move On: A Persuasive Case for Transitioning from ArcGIS Desktop to ArcGIS Pro